Dr. Claire E. Ebert

-Claire is a doctoral candidate in the Department of Anthropology at The Pennsylvania State University.
+Claire obtained her PhD from the Department of Anthropology at The Pennsylvania State University in 2017.
 Her research explores the causes and consequences of social, economic, and political inequality, and the role of the environmental change in these developments, with a focus on Formative Period (2000 BC-AD 300) Mesoamerica.
 She has also worked on archaeological projects at the Maya sites of Palenque (Mexico) and Uxbenká (Belize), as well as in Croatia, the US Southwest, and Hawaii.

 Claire began working with BVAR in 2012, conducting excavations in residential groups around the site of Cahal Pech.
 Based on AMS radiocarbon dating of materials from the Tzutziiy K’in Group, she produced the first absolute chronology for a household spanning the occupational sequence at Cahal Pech.
 The analyses indicate that Tzutziiy K’in was first settled by the Late Preclassic (325–110 cal BC) as a small farming household, as population was expanding around Cahal Pech and throughout the Belize Valley.
 Multiple masonry platforms were constructed in the main plaza at Tzutziiy K’in during the Early Classic period (cal AD 350–650), perhaps in response to changing social and economic conditions in the Cahal

 Pech site core.
 Limited evidence for occupation of the group during the Terminal Classic period, between cal AD 850–900, may indicate that the political “collapse” of Cahal Pech may have similarly impacted large high-status house groups like Tzutziiy K’in.